22 Simple Ways to Be a Responsible Tourist

-a woman standing facing out over a jungle
+a woman in green shorts and an orange shirt, standing facing out over a jungle

 What is Responsible Tourism?